Allan Belton was appointed by the Pacific Lutheran University Board of Regents to serve as the University’s 14th President as of April 3, 2019.

-Allan oversees the University’s administrative functions including Business Operations & Finance, Human Resources, Facilities & Construction Management, Information Technology, and Risk Management.
+Prior to that he was the Acting President, and before that he served as Senior Vice President and Chief Administrative Officer, responsible for the University’s administrative functions including Business Operations & Finance, Human Resources, Facilities & Construction Management, Information Technology, and Risk Management.
+Allan joined PLU in 2015 as the University’s Chief Financial Officer.

 Allan is married to Melinda Krotz Belton, PLU Class of 1991; they live in Gig Harbor with their three children.